-“In a nutshell, interactive events are areas of the player that have been created specifically to actively engage your viewers,” says Stephanie Yi, Solutions Consultant at Vidyard.
+“In a nutshell, interactive CTAs are areas of the video that have been created specifically to actively engage your viewers,” says Stephanie Yi, Solutions Consultant at Vidyard.
 “They are meant to drive a specific desired action from the viewer while they are watching your videos.”

-Instead of passively consuming your video content, interactive events allow you to point your viewers to a specific action you’d like them to take.
+Instead of passively consuming your video content, interactive video CTAs allow you to point your viewers to a specific action you’d like them to take.
 This action could be filling out a form, visiting a specific webpage, watching another video, or even requesting a demo.
-This video provides a brief overview of what interactive events are and how they work in the Vidyard platform.
+This video provides a brief overview of what interactive video CTAs are and how they work in the Vidyard platform.

-Certain kinds of events work best with certain types of content—let’s have a look at how you can determine what kind of interactive event is right for your video.
+Certain kinds of video CTAs work best with certain types of content—let’s have a look at how you can determine what kind of interactive CTA is right for your video.

 There are three main pieces you have to consider when creating an interactive video strategy: